d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 	- the logging to file is default off when starting RcloneOSX, status of logging is not saved in userconfiguration
 	- the log function appends new logs, be careful not logging all actions
 - fixed some other minor glitches
-- added number of days since last backup in Execute view
+- added number of days since last backup in Synchronize view

 ## version 0.2.5